idegtiarov/chatbot-genai-template/docs/cookiecutter-questions.md

 ---

 ```
-[4/11] 🏹 Enable PostgreSQL vector extension [y/n] (n):
+[4/11] 🏹 Enable RAG (Retrieval-Augmented Generation) [y/n] (y):
 ```
-whether to enable [pgvector](https://github.com/pgvector/pgvector) extension for the generated project.
-If your answer `y` (i.e., yes) then the `pgvector` PostgreSQL extension will be enabled and the generated project will be configured to use it.
-The default value is `n` (i.e., no).
+whether to enable RAG (Retrieval-Augmented Generation) functionality for the generated project.
+If your answer `y` (i.e., yes) then RAG features will be enabled, including the [pgvector](https://github.com/pgvector/pgvector) PostgreSQL extension for storing vector embeddings, document upload and retrieval capabilities, and enhanced chat assistants that can search through uploaded documents.
+The default value is `y` (i.e., yes).

 ---